ThakurSaAbhay/WavCraft/README.md

 $ git clone https://github.com/ThakurSaAbhay/WavCraft

 ```
-and open the cloned folder with Android Studio.
+and open the cloned folder with Google colab.

 ## About